niamh-d/niamh-d/README.md

 ## Education and Training

+🏃‍♀️In January 2026, I took part and completed in kood/Võru selection sprint 19.

-🧪 ⚙️ In the beginning of this year, I graduated from a course on QA automation with Jest and Playwright, where we learned about unit testing, API testing, UI testing, continuous integration and more.
+🧪 ⚙️ In January 2025, I graduated from a course on QA automation with Jest and Playwright, where we learned about unit testing, API testing, UI testing, continuous integration and more.

-👩‍💻 In 2024, I completed the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/).
+👩‍💻 In May 2024, I completed the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/).

 👩‍🎓 I have also earned certificates from Udemy for completing the following courses: